Xylophone and Marimba Building E-Books from Jim McCarthy

 Is my homemade instrument going to sound as good as commercially available instruments?

 I'm not going to suggest that you can build an instrument which will sound identical to the commercially available instrument, not with basic wood that you can get from the hardware store.
-PLUS this instrument is only two octaves, and most commercial instruments are four octaves.
-However - have a listen to this sample, and you'll see that there is very little difference between the sound quality.
-My prototype was made from standard Durian Hardwood - and if you were to use a better timber you'd achieve an even better sound quality
+However - have a listen to this sample - You'll hear that you can actualy get a really good result even from generic timber!

 Listen to the the prototype instrument constructed and photographed on this page